How to choose Energy Bars for weight loss

 1. Think Thin High Protein Bars Chocolate Covered Strawberry

-When it comes to weight loss, protein is key.
-But not all protein bars are created equal.
-The best ones contain a good amount of fiber and a little sugar, plus they’re free from trans fats and artificial sweeteners.
 Our top pick: Think Thin High Protein Bars, Chocolate Covered Strawberry.
 Each bar has 21 grams of whey protein (the powder derived from milk) and only 1 gram of sugar—that’s pretty impressive, considering that most other brands have at least three times as much sugar per serving!
 Plus, it’s a good source of calcium and iron.
 It also contains soy lecithin, which helps prevent blood clots in those prone to them (like people with diabetes).
 And if you’re worried about it tasting like cardboard, no need!
 These bars taste exactly as their name suggests—they’re chewy and chocolatey with just a hint of strawberry sweetness when you bite into them.

-2. Quest Nutrition Protein Bar 2.
+2. Quest Nutrition Protein Bar.

 • Each bar contains 20 grams of high-quality protein, which will help you feel fuller, so you can avoid those hunger pangs that tempt you into eating unhealthy foods between meals.